-These are most popular with the Danes… The red thing, it’s a Danish thing.
+These are most popular with the Danes… The red thing, it’s a very

 We take our topping serious.
-Go to the bottom of this post for the country specific ‘ways’ – but here is a low-down:
+Go to the bottom of this post for the country specific ‘ways’ – but here is a basic guide:

 Again, Bähncke is a good one – or Idun from Norway, especially for hotdogs.
-We also have Swedish Slotts mustard, but it is quite strong, so only for the initiated.
+We also have Swedish Johnny’s mustard – a first Swedish favourite.

 The Danes favour this: We like raw.